Palo Alto, California 94306

 Designed and developed Sigaba Secure Statements (now Proofpoint Email Encryption), a system to deliver important documents such as invoices, financial statements and medical records securely over email with encryption, signing and authentication.
-The system runs on any mail client and browser, requires no installation procedure, performs at a high bandwidth efficiency with an ActiveX Control if possible, and otherwise backs off to a decryption server.
-Also server-side Tomcat development, user interface design, many additional features, testing and throughput measuring software, documentation, and adapting the system for specialized customer requirements.
+High performance with an ActiveX Control if possible, otherwise backing off to a decryption server.

-Ported the Lucid Common Lisp compiler and development environment to the Sun SPARCStation, DEC VAX and DECStations, 386/486 PCs, and Hewlett-Packard Precision Architecture machines in the capacities of compiler implementation, X-Windows development, user-interface, networking, operating system interface, and interfaces to other languages.
-Taught several Lisp courses.
-Presented a talk on CLX, the Common Lisp interface to the X-Windows protocol, at Xhibition 89, the X-Windows conference.
+Ported the Lucid Common Lisp compiler and development environment to Sun SPARCStation, DEC VAX and DECStations, 386/486 PCs, and Hewlett-Packard Precision Architecture.
+Taught several Lisp courses, presented a talk at Xhibition 89, the X-Windows conference.

-Consulted for Intel's AI group, designing and implementing a sizable portion of an expert system to schedule an integrated circuit manufacturing facility.
-With roughly twenty products, a couple hundred steps in the manufacturing process for each product, and thousands of lots of wafers being scheduled on several hundred machines, the goal was to maximize factory throughput by optimally scheduling wafer lots through appropriate machines.
+Consulted for Intel's AI group, designing and implementing a sizable portion of an expert system to schedule an integrated circuit manufacturing facility, maximizing throughput with roughly 20 products, 200 hundred steps in the manufacturing process, 300 machines, and thousands of lots of wafers.
 Built the object-oriented factory model, the model editor, the strategy and tactics editor, the interface with manufacturing floor databases, and optimization algorithms.

 Cambridge, Massachusetts and Chatsworth, California

 Symbolics was founded in 1980 by a dozen researchers from the MIT Artificial Intelligence Lab to produce the most advanced Lisp Machine and development environment.
-A Lisp Machine is a computer with an instruction set that natively implements the Lisp language for an order of magnitude performance improvement over running Lisp on a comparable general purpose computer.
+A Lisp Machine is a computer with an instruction set that natively implements the Lisp language an order of magnitude faster than a general purpose architecture.

-Hardware Product Development: Wrote a PAL (Programmable Array Logic) compiler, many PAL implementations, a State Machine Compiler, Phase Locked Loop simulation software and disk driver utilities.
+Software support and maintenance for the compiler, operating system internals, window system, and user interface.
+Wrote hardware logic compilers, Phase Locked Loop simulation software and disk driver utilities.
 Developed disk performance evaluation tools and diagnostics, contributed to the disk driver microcode, developed electrical CAD system utilities for board level designs and PC layout.
 Designed parts libraries and integrated plotting utilities.
 Designed the ST506 and ESDI disk interface systems for the Symbolics 3640 Lisp Machine.
-Designed the Front End Processor / IO Board for the Symbolics 3620 Lisp Machine that includes a 68000-series processor, SCSI disk and tape controller, Ethernet interface, serial ports, buffer memory and bus interface logic.
+Designed the Front End Processor / IO Board for the Symbolics 3620 Lisp Machine that includes a 68000-series processor, SCSI disk and tape controller, Ethernet interface, serial ports, buffer memory, and bus interface logic.